Fast Fourier Transform Calculator

 How do I get magnitude and phase?

 The raw FFT output is complex.
 To get magnitude, compute sqrt(real^2 + imag^2) for each bin.
 To get phase, compute an angle with atan2(imag, real).
-Many plotting tools use these formulas behind the scenes.
+Many plotting tools use these formulas behind the scenes, and this calculator already includes both values in its output table for convenience.

 How do FFT bins map to physical frequencies?